tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why do programmers prefer using the dark mode?
-Because light attracts bugs. 🤖
+⚡ AI Joke of the Day: 🤖 The six stages of debugging:
+1. That can't happen.
+2. That doesn't happen on my machine.
+3. That shouldn't happen.
+4. Why does that happen?
+5. Oh, I see.
+6. How did that ever work? 🤖

 ---